jupyter-book/jupyter-book/docs/start/build-websites.md

 ---

 :::{important} Objective
-The goal of this tutorial is to explore the ways in which the MyST-MD engine can be used to create rich websites.
+The goal of this tutorial is to explore the ways in which the MyST Document Engine can be used to create rich websites.
 :::

 ## Running `jupyter book start`